syscover/laravel-nav-tools/README.md

 ```

-Set lang variable on your routes
+Or set lang variable on your routes

 ```
 Route::group(['middleware' => ['pulsar.navTools']], function() {